benjamin427/TestingBenjamin2/README.md

-This was tested from the website PHP Travels
+This framework was developed to test the e-commerce website PHP Travels

 Requirements